 Once the personalized FantasyFeed has been created and applied to the user’s profile they will soon see the upper hand they get thanks to The War Room, compared to their friends in the local fantasy league.

-His vision for The War Room, and how it could change the fantasy sports industry, was something that really appealed to us from the very beginning and just like that we dedicated ourselves to get it done.
+His vision for The War Room, and how it could change the fantasy sports industry, was something that really appealed to us from the very beginning and just like that we dedicated ourselves to develop the game.

 Back then The War Room was a simple fantasy sport news site that took a lot of manual labor to add posts and manage them.
 Unfortunately the user experience for editors and readers was far from being pleasant and we were on a mission to fix that.

 We introduced few social sharing features to help the visitors share the best sports stories and at the same time power the organic growth for the site.
 Still, we weren’t in the position to relax since there was too much manual labor needed for all the editorial work and that was about to change soon.

 It’s all about the FantasyFeed, baby

-Next five months were busy-busy-busy for our team!
+Next five months we were busy-busy-busy for our team!
 Within that time we designed and developed most of the current core functionality that you can see below and optimized the user experience to meet the expectations of very demanding fantasy sports fans.

 With these expectations in mind we created the FantasyFeed.
 The algorithm powering FantasyFeed analyzes all the information that our system gathers in real time, automatically understands on what the content is about and indexes it for fast querying.

+Personalization and social networking features benefit from the easy to use user interface a lot and perform well at this stage.
 Currently The War Room analyzes over 3,500,000 feeds, articles or other sources on monthly basis.
 This makes The War Room an excellent site to keep an eye on a aggregated fantasy sports information.